SpinachR/research_ideas/Noteathome.md

 Template-based Monocular 3D Recovery of Elastic Shapes using Lagrangian Multipliers

 Deformable Surface 3D Reconstruction from a Single Image by Linear Programming

+Local Deformable 3D Reconstruction with Cartan’s Connections

+Using Shading and a 3D Template to Reconstruct Complex Surface Deformations

 # shape from motion